 4. Distant person offers to send you a money order and then have you wire money:· This is ALWAYS a scam in our experience—the cashier's check is FAKE.

 · Scammer often asks for your name, address, etc. for printing on the fake check.

 · Deal often seems too good to be true.

-· For more info, do a google search on "" or "."
+· For more info, do a google search on "fake escrow" or "escrow fraud."

 · He may say he has already shipped it.

 · Deal often sounds too good to be true.